KishorNaik/Redis-Messaging-Broker/README.md

 - `builder.Services.AddRedisMessageBroker("localhost:6379", (config) => { ... });`: This line registers the Redis Message Broker with the specified Redis server address (localhost:6379).
 - `config.AddSubscriber();`: This line enables the subscriber bus, allowing the application to subscribe to messages on Redis channels.
 - `config.AddConsumer<DemoConsumer, DemoMessage>("demo-channel");`: This line adds the `DemoConsumer` class as a consumer and specifies the `DemoMessage` message class in the generic parameter for the `demo-channel`.
+- You can add multiple consumers with different channel names.

 ### 10: Run both projects and call the `Producer` API.
 To send a message from the Producer and have the Consumer receive it, you can use the following curl command: